Context-aware HTTP cache¶

 You can find an example for paywall authorization in FOSHTTPCache documentation.

-Dos and don'ts of custom vary by logic¶
+Best practices for custom vary by logic¶

 For information on how user context hashes are generated, see FOSHttpCacheBundle documentation.